whynotlol1/magnetic-field-simulation-new/README.md

 - reworked particle's movement in the magnetic field and kinda made it work

 15.03.23:
-- finally realised the magnet's impact on particle
+- finally made the magnet's impact on particle work

 21.03.23:
 - commented everything